microsoft/LMOps/README.md

 ## License
 This project is licensed under the license found in the LICENSE file in the root directory of this source tree.
-Portions of the source code are based on the [transformers](https://github.com/huggingface/transformers) project.

 [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct)

 ### Contact Information

 For help or issues using the pre-trained models, please submit a GitHub issue.
 For other communications, please contact [Furu Wei](http://gitnlp.org/) (`fuwei@microsoft.com`).